awsdocs/aws-kms-developer-guide/doc_source/grant-manage.md

 To delete a grant, retire or revoke it\.

 The [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) and [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operations are very similar to each other\.
-They both delete a grant, which eliminates the permissions that the grant allows\.
+The operations both delete a grant, which eliminates the permissions allowed by the\.
 The difference is how they are authorized\.

 RevokeGrant
 Like most AWS KMS operations, access to the `RevokeGrant` operation is controlled through [key policies](key-policies.md) and [IAM policies](iam-policies.md)\.
 The [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) API can be called by any principal with `kms:RevokeGrant` permission\.
 This permission is included in the standard permissions given to key administrators\.
 Typically, administrators revoke a grant to deny permissions the grant allows\.

 RetireGrant
 The grant determines who can retire it\.
 This design allows you to control the lifecycle of a grant without changing key policies or IAM policies\.
 Typically, you retire a grant when you are done using its permissions\.
 A grant can be retired by an optional [retiring principal](grants.md#terms-retiring-principal) specified in the grant\.
 The [grantee principal](grants.md#terms-grantee-principal) can also retire the grant, but only if they are also a retiring principal or the grant includes the RetireGrant operation\.
-As a backup, the AWS account \(root user\) in which the grant was created can retire the grant\.
+As a backup, the AWS account in which the grant was created can retire the grant\.
 There is a `kms:RetireGrant` permission that can be used in IAM policies, but it has limited utility\.
 Principals specified in the grant can retire a grant without the `kms:RetireGrant` permission\.
 The `kms:RetireGrant` permission alone does not allow principals to retire a grant\.
 The `kms:RetireGrant` permission is not effective in a key policy\.
 + To deny permission to retire a grant, you can use a `Deny` action with the `kms:RetireGrant` permission\.
-+ The AWS account \(root user\) that owns the CMK can use the `kms:RetireGrant` permission to delegate permission to retire the grant\.
++ The AWS account that owns the KMS key can use the `kms:RetireGrant` permission to delegate permission to retire the grant\.to an IAM user in the account\.
-+ If the retiring principal is the root user of a different AWS account, administrators in the other account can use `kms:RetireGrant` to delegate permission to retire the grant to an IAM user in that account\.
++ If the retiring principal is a different AWS account, administrators in the other account can use `kms:RetireGrant` to delegate permission to retire the grant to an IAM user in that account\.

 You can use a [grant token](grants.md#grant_token) to retire a grant, but not to revoke it\.
 If you need to delete a new grant immediately, before it is available throughout AWS KMS, you must retire it\.